 A: At a minimum you will need a front-wheeled walker.
-A stool riser will be mandatory unless you already have elevated toilets.
+A stool riser may be helpful unless you already have elevated toilets.
 Specific equipment needs and sizing for you will be addressed at your Physical Therapy pre-instruction appointment.
-Occupational Therapy will see that you have needed self-care equipment and this can be purchased at your pre-instruction appointment.
 You may also need a single tip cane for stairs or later in your recovery.
 It may be wise to have at least one railing installed for stairs inside your home.
-A recliner works well to elevate your leg and maintain your hip position precautions.
+A recliner works well to elevate your leg.